ramlaxman/Tech-Writer-Portfolio/Developer and Configuration Guides/apache, php, perl, py.md

 Step 5:
  You MUST MUST MUST reboot a windows box after setting the Path variable (step 2).
 If you move on past that point without rebooting – logging off is NOT enough – apache will have trouble finding your mySQL extensions.
 Finally, Step 2 is over !.
 Now we have PHP configured.
 Lets move on to configuring Apache.
 [B] Configuring Apache HTTP Server 2.2.17
- Before this, you need to know there are two servers developed by apache software foundation: apache tomcat server & apache http server.
+ Before this, you need to know there are two servers developed by apache software foundation: apache tomcat server and apache http server.
 In year 2011,

 ## Apache Tomcat 7.0.6 and Apache HTTP server 2.2.17.